Gulfs

 Gulf of İzmit Facts: The Marmara’s Industrial Bay

-Photo Oil refinery
+Photo Oil Refinery

 The Gulf of İzmit is a significant body of water located in northwestern Turkey.
 It serves as a connection between the Marmara Sea to the east and the Sea of Marmara to the west.
 The gulf is bordered by the Kocaeli Peninsula to the north and the İzmit Bay to the south.